johnnylousas/Master-Thesis/dummy_data/README.md

 ## Test run history

-This table contains the history of all tests that have been run.
+This table contains the history of all tests that have been run and different approaches can be taken.
+The code allows the user to choose between generating this table using Naive or Accumulative approach.
 - commit_id: what version of the project has been tested
 - test_id: what test has been run
 - timestamp: when the test has been run